rorygleeson/ERC20-Coin-DEX/README.md

 I have fully tested and deployed on BSC to take advantage of cheaper gas fees.
 The exact same code should also work on Ethereum chain.

 The web app is a simple HTML/CSS/Javascript.
 Its aim is to demonstarte the basics of a DAPP.
-No server side node.js.
+No server side node.js required.
+No react or any other tools, just simple html/JS.
 All integrations with local metamask are done via front end web3 javascript.
 Just need a basic web server to host the html and javscript app is required.
 You need to only change the 2 contract addresses defined in the index.html, to reflect your own 2 contract addresses.